- have a minimum 2:2 undergraduate honours degree in nursing or midwifery which is regulated by the Nursing and Midwifery Council

-- A minimum of a grade C in GCSE English Language and Maths or equivalent (please upload evidence of this to your application)
+- have a minimum of a grade 4/C in GCSE English Language and Maths or equivalent (please upload evidence of this to your application)

 Months of entry